azavea/grout-2018-fellowship/docs/foreign-keys.md

   or not they are active, and ideally the data collection UI should allow the Record to be filled out by an autocomplete search.

+- In applications where the list of available Records can grow very large, performance of the `referents.json` endpoints could cause problems with client wait time and server memory.
+These endpoints should be profiled for performance.

+- This pattern assumes that the `referents.json` endpoints are fully public, which could be a problem for applications with sensitive data.
+In an ideal world, an admin would be able to set the permissions for these endpoints.

 #### Requirements

 For Record-to-Record foreign keys to be workable, they need to permit three basic